shadowbq/sagan-extras/sagan_freebsd.howto.md

 Building & Installing SAGAN For FreeBSD
 ===============================

-Configure Sagan to log to unified2 snort logging format.
-This is best way to decouple the processor and allow for the fastest logging.
-Use barnyard2 for output plugins.
+Goal => *Configure Sagan with liblognorm to log to unified2 snort logging format, using barnyard2 for output plugins*

+This goal outlines the best practices to decouple the processor and allow for the fastest logging, and alerting chain possible.

-## Install from Ports Tree:
+## Install these Dependecies from Ports Tree:

 Build These:
 ```shell